Costa Coffee Logo

 Costa Coffee LogoCosta Coffee Logo PNG

-The light aroma of roasted coffee beans spreads around the Costa Coffee logo.
+The light aroma of roasted coffee beans fills the air around the Costa Coffee logo.
 It grabs the attention of customers.
-The emblem offers to drink a cup of delicious hot coffee, which invigorates and gives mood for the whole day.
+The emblem offers to drink a cup of delicious, hot coffee, which invigorates and puts you in a good mood for the whole day.

 Costa Coffee: Brand overview

-Costa Coffee is an English company with a fifty-year history, which started with coffee roasting and gradually turned into a chain of coffee houses.
-Today the brand has more than 4,000 points worldwide (in 32 countries).
+Costa Coffee is an English company with a 50-year history, which started with coffee roasting and gradually evolved into a chain of coffeehouses.
+Today, the brand has more than 4,000 points of sale worldwide, in 32 countries.
 Most of them are located in the UK.
-Customers are offered different variations of coffee, sweets, pastries.
-Since 2019, the brand has been owned by Coca-Cola.
+Customers are offered different variations of coffee, sweets, and pastries.
+Since 2019, the brand has been owned by The Coca-Cola Company.
 Under her leadership, in 2020, Costa added pre-canned coffee in cans to its lineup.

 Meaning and History